yxyxchen/wtw_online_experiment/README.md

 ## 4. In-person WTW experiments

 #### 4.1 Setup
-First, get a copy of this repo on your local PC.
+First, get a copy of this repository on your local PC.
 There are multiple ways to do so (see https://docs.github.com/en/get-started/quickstart/fork-a-repo for additional information).
-The simplest way is to go to the repo page (https://gitlab.pavlovia.org/cdlab/wtw_template) and click the download button.
+The simplest way is to go to the repository page (https://gitlab.pavlovia.org/cdlab/wtw_template) and click the download button.

 <table align="center"><tr><td align="center" width="9999">
 <img align="center" width="700" src="img/download.png">